samuelgozlan/amplitude-dev-center/docs/data/destinations/braze.md

 ### Configure user forwarding

-Under **Send Users**, make sure the toggle is enabled ("Users updates are sent to Braze") if you want to stream user and property updates to Braze.
-When enabled, users are automatically created or updated in Braze when they are created or updated in Amplitude via [HTTP V2 API](https://www.docs.developers.amplitude.com/analytics/apis/http-v2-api/) or [Amplitude Identify API](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/).
-Users aren't sent on a schedule or on-demand using this integration.
+To stream user and property updates to Braze, enable **Send Users**.
+This setting creates or updates users in Braze when you update them in Amplitude with the [HTTP V2 API](/analytics/apis/http-v2-api/) or [Identify API](/analytics/apis/identify-api/).
+This integration doesn't support scheduled or on-demand updates.

-(optional) In **Select additional properties**, select any user properties you want to send to Braze.
-If you don't select any properties here, Amplitude doesn't send any.
-Whenever these properties are updated in Amplitude, they are sent to Braze as [Braze custom attributes](https://www.braze.com/docs/user_guide/data_and_analytics/custom_data/custom_attributes/). _Transformed user properties aren't supported._
+You can optionally select user properties to send to Braze in the Select additional properties field.
+Amplitude sends only the properties you select and only when they are updated.
+Amplitude sends these properties as [Braze custom attributes](https://www.braze.com/docs/user_guide/data_and_analytics/custom_data/custom_attributes/). _This integration doesn't support transformed user properties.

 ### Enable sync